sailfish009/goodvibes/RELEASING.md

 Releasing
 ---------

+#### Translation bits

-Be sure to update everything related to **translation** (see below).
+Be sure to update everything related to **translation** (see above).

+Only then you can go on with:

-- Use the script `translators.sh` to output the list of translators, then update the *About* dialog accordingly.
+- Update the translator list in the *About* dialog.
+- Update the translator list in the documentation.
-- Have the `NEWS` reflect the changes.
+- Write down changes in the `NEWS` file.

+In bash, it translates to something like that:

+	./scripts/translators.sh code
+	vi src/ui/gv-about-dialog.c
+	git commit -am"ui: update translation credits"
+	./scripts/translators.sh doc
+	vi docs/goodvibes.readthedocs.io/credits.rst
+	git commit -am"doc: update translation credits"
+	vi NEWS
+	git commit -am"Update translations in changelog"

 Then: